10 Foods (and Supplements and Vitamins!) to Boost Your ADHD Brain

 “Because the body makes brain-awakening neurotransmitters when you eat protein, start your day with a breakfast that includes it,” says Laura Stevens, M.S., a nutritionist at Purdue University and author of 12 Effective Ways to Help Your ADD/ADHD Child: Drug-Free Alternatives for Attention-Deficit Disorders.
 “Don’t stop there.
 Look for ways to slip in lean protein during the day, as well.”

-Hallowell suggests that you divide your lunch and dinner plate in the following way: Half of the plate should be filled with fruits and vegetables, one fourth with a protein, and the remaining fourth with a carbohydrate, preferably one rich in fiber — whole wheat pasta, whole grain bread, brown rice.
+Edward Hallowell, M.D., coauthor of the best-selling Driven to Distraction: Recognizing and Coping with Attention Deficit Disorder from Childhood Through Adulthood, recommends dividing your lunch and dinner plate in the following way: Half of the plate should be filled with fruits and vegetables, one fourth with a protein, and the remaining fourth with a carbohydrate, preferably one rich in fiber — whole wheat pasta, whole grain bread, brown rice.

 This combination of foods will minimize swings in behavior caused by hunger or by a shortfall of a particular nutrient.
 Fiber prevents blood-sugar levels from spiking and plummeting, which can increase inattention in people with ADD.

-Brain-Boosting Supplements and Vitamins for ADHD
+Dopamine-Boosting ADHD Supplements and Vitamins

 If your child is a picky eater or eats lots of take-out food, he won’t get the daily recommended value of vitamins and minerals.
 A daily multivitamin/multimineral will ensure that he does, no matter how finicky he is.